Old Man Winter is still here, being stubborn about stepping out of the spotlight. But signs of spring are showing up here and there outside.

 There is a robin cheep-cheeping outside my window.
 It is perched on the bare branches that are showing small signs of spring.

-Buds have appeared, tokens of spring handed to us as dispensation for all the strangely cold winter weather.
+Buds have appeared, tokens of hope handed to us as dispensation for all the strangely cold winter weather.

 This week Charlie Ross has to get his teeth cleaned.
 And probably some of his front teeth will have to come out, the vet told me this week when they got their yearly shots.